SinghLabUCSF/Ohnologs-v2.0/README.md

  Run the synteny analysis to identify all ohnologs and their confidence score (q-score).

 * [6_CombineAllVertebrates](6_CombineAllVertebrates)
-Combinig ohnologs from all vertebrates by taking a phylogenetically biased averaging of q-scores.
+Combining ohnologs from all vertebrates by taking a phylogenetically biased averaging of q-scores.

 * [7_FilterOhnologs](7_FilterOhnologs)
-  Filter candidate ohnologs based on the three predefined (strict, Intermediate and relaxed) q-score criteria.
+  Filter candidate ohnologs based on the three predefined (strict, intermediate and relaxed) q-score criteria.

 * [8_GenerateOhnoFamilies](8_GenerateOhnoFamilies)
 Generating ohnolog families for each criteria using ohnolog pairs.